PU-Transformer: Point Cloud Upsampling Transformer: Implementation

 \subsection{PU-Transformer Tail}

-Based on the practical settings mentioned above, the input to the PU-Transformer tail (\ie, the output of the last Transformer Encoder) has a size of $N\times256$.
-Then, following a similar approach to pixel shuffle~\cite{shi2016real}, we reform it into a dense feature map of $rN\times256/r$, where $r$ is the upsampling scale.
-Finally, another MLP is utilized to estimate the upsampled point cloud's 3D coordinates ($rN\times3$).
+Based on the practical settings above, the input to the PU-Transformer tail (\ie, the output of the last Transformer Encoder) has a size of $N\times256$.
+Then, the periodic shuffling operation~\cite{shi2016real} reforms the channels and constructs a dense feature map of $rN\times256/r$, where $r$ is the upsampling scale.
+Finally, another MLP is applied to estimate the upsampled point cloud's 3D coordinates ($rN\times3$).